 Dr. William Howenstine—Trustee, served 1971–1979; 1996–2001

 The distinctiveness of McHenry County’s natural land was a driving force in the creation of the Conservation District.
 That desire for preservation has continued to inspire land purchases.
 Throughout the 1970s the District added 2,167 acres, while the 1980s added 2,353 acres.
-The rapid growth the county experienced during the 1990s increased the value of land preservation and thus, the District acquired 7,144 acres.
-Today, The Conservation District protects over 25,500 acres throughout the McHenry County.
+The rapid growth of the county experienced during the 1990s increased the value of land preservation and thus, the District acquired 7,144 acres.
+Today, The Conservation District protects 25,623 acres throughout McHenry County.

 Chronological List of Site Openings.